obiwanjacobi/Zsharp/src/Zsharp/AST/readme.md

 - File Symbols contain all the globals of a code file, including imported external symbols.
 - Function Symbols contain all the symbols defined inside a function.
 - Code Block Symbols contain the symbols defined in a scope of code (inside a function).
+- External Module Symbols contain all symbols for imported modules in a file.

 `AstSymbolEntry` instances are put in the symbol table where the symbol is defined.
 For example a function definition will be placed in the module's symbol table.